One dead after restaurant interior collapses in New Jersey

-MAPLEWOOD New Jersey (Reuters) - Falling rubble killed one construction worker and another was seriously injured when the interior of a restaurant collapsed in Maplewood, New Jersey, on Friday, a fire department official said.
+NEW YORK (Reuters) - Falling rubble killed one construction worker and another was seriously injured when the interior of a restaurant collapsed in Maplewood, New Jersey, on Friday, the fire department said.

-The two men were installing a staircase in the basement at Coda Kitchen and Bar when part of the ceiling collapsed on top of them, said Maplewood Fire Chief Michael Dingelstedt.
+The two men were installing a staircase in the basement at Coda Kitchen and Bar when part of the ceiling collapsed on top of them, Maplewood Fire Chief Michael Dingelstedt said.

 A third construction worker and a restaurant manager escaped from the one-story building unscathed.

-The restaurant is on a quaint strip of cafes and nail salons in downtown Maplewood, a middle-class suburb less than 20 miles (32 km) from New York City.
+The restaurant is in downtown Maplewood, a middle-class suburb less than 20 miles (32 km) from New York City, and was not due to be open until lunchtime.

-John Chung, the owner of Bagel Chateau, which is opposite the restaurant, said construction had been going on in the basement for about two weeks.

-Firefighters evacuated several nearby businesses while they checked other buildings for structural damage, local business owners said.

 The restaurant owner could not immediately be contacted.